Adrianjewell91/study_progress/README.md

 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

 ## 2/9
 I'm looking for a better way to detect when linked in is on the feed.
 I can't detect an object, because a new instance is created when I reload the feed window, so I can't do MutationObserver.
 I also cannot use Proxy because I cannot set window.location to a proxy with location and a handler.
 So right now, I'm just listening to window.location.href and checking it's value.
-What else can I do?
+Browsers need an #onhashchange for window.location.href

 ## 2/8
 How do proxies work?